-As a Courtauld student, you will be able to access most of the required readings for each of your courses online through the Virtual Learning Environment (VLE).
-The library provides links to e-books, articles from digital magazines and scans of key chapters to help you prepare for each lecture and seminar.
-We have a range of electronic resources on the history of art and architecture, including image and video databases, as well as more traditional academic resources.
+You will be able to access the required readings for each of your courses online through the Virtual Learning Environment (VLE).
+The library provides links to e-books, scholarly journals online, and scans of chapters from print books to help you prepare for each lecture and seminar.
+We have a range of subscriptions to journals and societies that publish articles on the history of art and architecture, conservation, and curation.